How and why did saloons become the social hub of New York's subcultures from 1845-1895?

-One could argue that the German saloon subculture advanced several steps further than its Irish and Italian counterparts as it quickly attracted custom from both inside and outside the German community.
-By the mid-19th Century, it was influencing notions among New York’s mainstream and other subcultures about what a saloon should be; how customers should behave; and what kinds of fixtures and fittings should be expected.
-At the very least, a drinking establishment now needed tables, chairs and, if the space allowed it, a beer garden.
+One could argue the German saloon subculture advanced several steps further than its Irish and Italian counterparts as it quickly attracted custom from both inside and outside the German community.
+By the mid-19th Century, it was influencing notions among New York’s mainstream and other subcultures about what a saloon should be, how customers should behave, and what kinds of fixtures and fittings should be expected.
+At the very least, any drinking establishment worth its salt needed tables, chairs and, if the space allowed it, a beer garden.

 During 1845-1895 the sporting male’s subculture grew in popularity.
 Sports used the saloon as a platform to express their desires and sexuality, creating unease among many in the mainstream and stoking many of the fears expressed about the sporting lifestyle in general.
 Setting aside the salacious and indignant language, the mainstream may have had some justification in condemning the sporting male: he could indeed be licentious, lecherous and, on occasion, violent.
 That being said, the sport was also something of a cash cow for the prostitute or waitress, although they had to be savvy enough to manipulate him into parting with his money.

 Overall, we need to be wary of painting too rosy a picture of the saloon’s development as a hub for New York subcultures in 1845-1895.
-But by stripping away the outrage of anti-saloon literature, and through careful evaluation of primary and secondary sources, it is justifiable to argue that the saloon was a vital and vibrant space, allowing the various subcultures within them to define or reaffirm their identities and, for all its vices, acting as a place of empowerment.
+But by stripping away the outrage of anti-saloon literature, and through careful evaluation of primary and secondary sources, it is justifiable to argue that the saloon was a vital and vibrant space, allowing the various subcultures within them to define or reaffirm their identities and, for all its real rather than imaginary vices, act as a place of empowerment.